-I consider myself eating lower sodium on the 21 Day Fix…so 140mg is the low number I keep in mind.
-I don’t go by my low number because I am more concerned with going OVER my sodium for the day, but knowing that something is considered low sodium helps me keep that number down if I know I am going to be eating foods higher in sodium in the same meal or adding them to a combined dish.
+I consider myself eating lower sodium on the 21 Day Fix.
+So 140mg is the low number I keep in mind.
+Though I don’t go by my low number because I am more concerned with going OVER my sodium grams per day.
+Knowing that something is considered low sodium helps me keep that number down.
+Because sometimes I know I am going to be eating foods higher in sodium in the same meal or later that day.

 Again the experts tell us that: Moderate sodium per serving is 400mg.
 High sodium is 400mg per serving or above.

-I simply took that number 400mg and decided how far below it I wanted to be.
+I used that number 400mg and had to decide how far below it I wanted to be.
 140 is the low number and I want to be lower than “normal” so I picked 250 as my high number.
-Anything higher than 250mg per serving and I question if this food is in line with my goals or I try to figure out how to combat the extra sodium in that meal or my entire day.
+Anything higher than 250mg per serving and I question “if this food is in line with my goals?”.
+Or I try to figure out how to combat the extra sodium in that meal or my entire day.